stanford-ppl/Delite/README.md

     tests depends on framework, optiml, runtime, virtualization-lms-core

     virtualization-lms-core only depends on scala-virtualized.

+7. Test the project structure with Build->Make Project

-7. Create a local.properties file inside the Delite folder with the following lines.
+8. Create a local.properties file inside the Delite folder with the following lines.
 Replace the paths with ones that apply to your system

         #Project local properties
         #Sun Oct 03 18:46:56 PDT 2010
         scala.virtualized.home=../scala-virtualized
         virtualization_lms_core.home=../virtualization-lms-core

-8. Create a local.properties file inside the virtualization-lms-core folder with the following lines.
+9. Create a local.properties file inside the virtualization-lms-core folder with the following lines.
 Replace the paths with ones that apply to your system

         #Project local properties
         #Sun Oct 03 18:46:56 PDT 2010
         scala.virtualized.home=../scala-virtualized

-9. Test the project structure with Build->Make Project
+10. You should be able to run sbt from the Delite directory.